FAQ for SCOE School of Education Intern Program

 Is this an accredited, approved program?

 Yes.
 The Intern Credential Program at the SCOE School of Education is accredited by the Commission on Teacher Credentialing (CTC).
-SCOE is an approved provider for Single Subject Math or Science, Multiple Subject and Mild to Moderate Support Needs credentials.
+SCOE is an approved provider for Single Subject Math, Science, Art, Music, Dance, Theatre, or World Language, Mild to Moderate Support Needs and Multiple Subject credentials.

 How does the Intern Credential Program differ from traditional credential programs?